Medical

 In certain instances, the Medical Examiner may retain varying amounts of tissue including whole organs after the body has been released if the tissue is needed for diagnostic purposes.
 If the next of kin desires to have these tissues returned to the funeral home after such testing is completed, it will be necessary to contact our office to make this request.

 Note that our office will not release any records obtained from outside agencies such as law enforcement and medical caregivers.
+Photographs are never released without a court order.

 Note that our office will not release any records obtained from outside agencies such as law enforcement and medical caregivers.
+Photographs are never released without a court order.

 How soon are reports available?